 This was a misunderstanding that the Second Vatican Council was determined to clear up.
-It emphasized what St. Paul makes clear in I Corinthians 6 – that all Christians have a vocation (Lumen Gentium, chapter 5).
+It emphasized what St. Paul makes clear in I Corinthians 6 – that all Christians have a special vocation (Lumen Gentium, chapter 5).

 Called to Be Holy

-Holiness & Purity
+Calling to Holiness & Purity

-When we are baptized, we receive that call to holiness.
-From that moment, our life is no longer our own.
+When we are baptized, we receive our vocation.
+From that moment onward, our lives are no longer our own.
 “It is no longer I who live,” says Saint Paul, “but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God who loved me and gave his life for me” (Galatians 2:19b-20).

 Missionary Call to Evangelize